A couple of days ago I had to write the most tricky article ever.

 5. Consider possible knowledge sources

-Naturally, you can find most information on the internet.
+Naturally, today you can find most information on the Internet.
 But don’t limit yourself to that.

-- If there’re books with more in-depth data, plan a visit to the library.
+- If there’re books with more in-depth info, plan a visit to the library or see if you can get it online.

 - Do you know someone who is an expert in the field you’re writing about?
 Take notes, so when you’re stuck in your research, you can ask this person for help.

-- See if there’s a meetup near you which would be interesting for your topic.
+- See if a meetup near you would be interesting for your topic.

-Of course, if you write a short blog post, you may want to keep research efforts as low as possible.
-But getting data from different sources is a good idea when you’re writing, e.g., an ebook.
+Finally, if you write a short blog post, you may want to keep research efforts as low as possible.
+But getting data from different sources is a good idea when writing, e.g., an ebook.

 6. Find the answers to your questions

-It’s reading time!
-See that you can find the answer to every question you wrote down before and take notes.
-It makes no sense to try to keep all the information you’re gathering in your head.
-Often it’s handy to copy sentences or passages from your research source and create a document including all the data you need.
+It’s research time!
+See that you can find the answer to every question you wrote down before and write down the answers you find.
+It makes no sense to try to keep all the information you’re gathering in your head, right?

-My best tip for this point: handle one question at a time.
-If you start looking up 3 things simultaneously, you’ll likely spend an hour researching without getting the results you wanted.
+My best tip for this point if you tend to get overwhelmed: handle one question at a time.
+If you start looking up 3 things simultaneously, you’ll likely spend an hour researching without getting the desired results.

 (It’s the ‘Wikipedia-Effect,’ where you want to look up something about Malta and end up reading about ionization energy one hour later.)

 Of course, you shouldn’t ignore relevant information for other questions when you encounter them.
-Copy-paste this data into your research document and come back to it later, when you work on the corresponding question.
+Instead, copy-paste this data into your research document and return to it later when you work on the related question.

 6.1.
 Save time by scanning first

-If you go into full-reading-mode right after entering a page, and the data you wanted is nowhere to be found you wasted precious time!
+If you start reading all articles from start to finish, and the data you wanted is nowhere to be found, you wasted precious time!

 7. Test: Can you answer your questions?

-Look at the cut-outs you’ve collected in your research document, rearrange them, and see if they provide you with enough information to answer your questions.
+Look at the information you’ve collected in your research document, rearrange it, and see if it provides you with enough data to answer your questions.
 If so – good job, you completed your research!

-If not – do not worry, you’ll get there (see next step)!
+If not – do not worry; you’ll get there (see step #8)!

 8. Refine your questions & get back to research

-So, if you couldn’t answer all your questions, it’s time to see if you need to rewrite them to find appropriate research material.
-Maybe you need to refine the queries or create more of them.
+So, if you couldn’t answer all your questions, it’s time to see if you need to rephrase them to find better research results.
+Maybe you need to refine or break your queries into multiple ones.

 Let’s say your question was: